savdevarney/100-days-of-code/README.md

 **Thoughts**
 - I was so surprised to learn what you could do in CSS.
 My CSS skills are still very basic and I'm looking forward to levelling up here.

-### Day 11: December 7, 2017

-**Progress**
--

-**Thoughts**
--

-### Day 10: December 6, 2017

-**Progress**
-- started new CSS tutorials
-- #JavaScript30 D3 - CSS variables, D4 - Array Cardio & D5 - Flex Panel Gallery
-- several ES6 practices last week in between interviews

-**Thoughts**
-- Haven't posted most of last week as I was interviewing for positions, and I got a job offer (that I accepted!)
-Starting as a front end engineer @ bill.com on January 2nd, so pivoting my learnings to include Angular (pausing progress on React)

 ### Day 9: November 27, 2017